cisagov/PNT-Integrity/README.md

 ## Build Instructions for the PNT Integrity Library

-This repository contains the top level CMake project for buidling the IS4S PNT Integrity Library, User Interface and their dependencies.
+This repository contains the top level CMake project for building the IS4S PNT Integrity Library, User Interface, and their dependencies.

 <b> System Requirements </b>